Common Azure Cosmos DB use cases

 - Azure Cosmos DB supports millisecond reads and writes to help avoid any lags during game play.

-- Azure Cosmos DB's automatic indexing allows for filtering against multiple different properties in real-time, e.g. locate players by their internal player IDs, or their GameCenter, Facebook, Google IDs, or query based on player membership in a guild.
+- Azure Cosmos DB's automatic indexing allows for filtering against multiple different properties in real-time, for example, locate players by their internal player IDs, or their GameCenter, Facebook, Google IDs, or query based on player membership in a guild.
 This is possible without building complex indexing or sharding infrastructure.

 - Social features including in-game chat messages, player guild memberships, challenges completed, high-score leaderboards, and social graphs are easier to implement with a flexible schema.